F3NJ0/chat-app/README.md

 * The expo-permissions library used by CF is depreated.
 Should use expo-media-library instead in future projects, see this documentation: https://docs.expo.dev/versions/latest/sdk/media-library/

+* When using Google Cloud Storage to store user images, it is necessary to set the 'write' permission to true in the rules tab, otherwise one cannot upload any images.

+* When accessing the download URL from Google Cloud Storage to display an image in the GiftedChat message, it is important to make sure that the onSend function is only called once the downloadURL was successfully retrieved --> Need to work with async/await

 ## Development Process for the chat application
 ### Set up Expo as Development Environment